HiSDpackage/soluscape/README.md

 ---

-Thank you for using `solscape`!
+Thank you for using `soluscape`!
 We welcome any feedback or suggestions you may have.